fehmi/simply.js/docs/plugins.md

 ## Full text search

-By default, the hyperlink on the current page is recognized and the content is saved in `localStorage`.
-You can also specify the path to the files.
+By default, hyperlinks on the current page are recognized, and their content is saved in `localStorage`.
+You can also specify the paths to the files.

 ```html
 <script>